MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

   - sys.syscolumns

 >[!NOTE]
->Mind that some monitors may have properties with double underscore in their names.
-Such properties are used for internal management pack purposes; make sure not to use them.
+>Some monitors may have properties with double underscore in their names.
+Such properties are used for internal management pack purposes; ensure not to use them.

 ## WMI Health State Monitor